METALS-Base metals rally as China ramps up economic support

 Also aiding the market was some weakness in the U.S. dollar, which was on course to snap a six-week rally against major peers.

-A weaker dollar makes the greenback-priced metals cheaper to holders of other currencies.
+A weaker dollar makes greenback-priced metals cheaper to holders of other currencies.

 For the top stories in metals and other news, click